ofasgard/VulnVMWriteUps/TrollCave.md

 ## Afterword

-The style of this vulnerable VM is very similar to many of the medium-difficulty OSCP labs.
-Although it followed a somewhat predictable pattern, I nonetheless found that it was entertaining.
-The VM was also pretty stable - despite mucking around quite a bit with blog and user creation while experimenting, I didn't have any trouble with the web application or the VM itself.
+The style of this vulnerable VM is very similar to many of the medium-difficulty labs I encountered while doing the OSCP.
+Although it followed a somewhat predictable pattern and some of the difficult was down to, for example, an obscure naming convention in the password reset functionality, I nonetheless found that it was entertaining and engaging.
+On a technical level, the VM was also pretty stable - despite mucking around quite a bit with blog and user creation while experimenting, I didn't have any trouble with the web application or the VM itself.

 All in all, the challenge took me around 4 hours to complete.